0

-Welcome to the Accounting Foundation Course!
+Welcome to the Accounting Foundation Course for FREE!
 This course serves as an introduction to the fundamental principles and concepts of accounting, providing a solid foundation for understanding financial transactions, statements, and reporting.
 Whether you’re a beginner looking to explore the world of accounting or someone seeking to refresh their knowledge, this course will cover essential topics to help you build a strong understanding of accounting principles.

 1. Understand the basic principles of accounting and the accounting equation.